malekmakan/yas/README.md

 Client application is plain js to make a single page application framework from scratch and also I included backend project with a fair design pattern.

-## What is next?
-1. some unit test around functional sections
-2. make comments reacher
-3. performance and query logging (for further data mining)
-4. better UI if you dont like what it is

 ## How to run?
 1. clone the repo.